 Three layers of deliciousness

-The first course is the Amuse Bouche – a citrus-flavoured spread of lemon meringue, orange blossom and grapefruit petit fours, salmon and cream cheese canapés, and choux with mango and goat’s cheese – all perfectly paired with a deliciously crisp glass of Pol Roger Brut Reserve.
+The first course is the Amuse Bouche – a citrus-flavoured spread of lemon and grapefruit petit fours, apple and caramel petit fours, and salmon and cream cheese canapés – all perfectly paired with a deliciously crisp glass of Pol Roger Brut Reserve.
 “Chef Kamal devised a course of citrus-based treats because they pair so well with champagne,” explains Christine Lundy, Pol Roger’s marketing and public relations manager.

-Next up is the Café Course: perfectly baked scones with homemade jam and clotted cream, choux profiteroles, and a chocolate-and-passion fruit tarte.
+Next up is the Café Course: perfectly baked scones with mango chutney, and a mini chocolate eclair.

-For the not-so-sweet-toothed, there’s a kudu carpaccio canapé, and a similar vegetarian option.
+For the not-so-sweet-toothed, there’s a kudu-and-blue-cheese mousse, and a similar vegetarian option.

 Caffeine fiends will feel like they’ve died and gone to coffee heaven – included in the price is the opportunity to explore all the coffees on the menu, (yes all!)